What are the top Retail Cybersecurity challenges?

 Traditionally, POS was the number-one target for data-hungry cyberattackers.
 The widespread adoption of EMV cards—which can’t be cloned as easily as stolen POS data—and new payment systems like Apple Pay push more malicious activity online.
 And there’s plenty of it.
 For example:

 • Multi-directional attacks: Attacks originate increasingly from external and internal locations.
 Retailers are exposed at many spots of their IT infrastructures and employee turnover is high.
-Seasonal and temporary employees and many stores and distribution centers create points of insider vulnerability.
-And retailers outsource business processes such as marketing automation, customer databases, POS terminals and web search optimization to third parties.
+Seasonal and temporary employees and many stores and distribution centres create points of insider vulnerability.
+And retailers outsource business processes such as marketing automation, customer databases, POS terminals and web search optimisation to third parties.

 • More complex networks: Retailers want solutions that are easy to buy, deploy, maintain and troubleshoot.
 Faster application and service adoption, which makes online retail more complex, creates a growing attack surface in retail IT environments.